Lsverry/NoteOrganizer/README.md

 This application uses a relational database to store user information and notes.
 The main models are User and Note.

 ![Entity Relationship Diagram](assets/images/Entity%20diagram.png)
+### Design
+- Colour Scheme
+    - The main colour used in the project is white.

+- Fonts
+    - The fonts used are those predefined by bootstrap.

 ### Wireframes
 1. **Home Page Wireframe**: